-B.1.2.2 The report must state the method of manufacture of the pipe specimens tested such as whether the pipe specimens were produced on commercial or laboratory production equipment, and whether the material was a pre-compounded resin or a resin blend (i.e. natural compound and color masterbatch) at the extruder.
+B.1.2.2 The report must state the method of manufacture of the pipe specimens tested such as whether the pipe specimens made as laboratory or commercially produced pipe, and whether the material was a pre-compounded resin or a resin blend (i.e. natural compound and color masterbatch) at the extruder.
 Data points are to be identified by material lot.

-B.2 PROTOCOL FOR DETERMINATION OF MRS AND $CRS{\Theta,T}$
+B.2 PROTOCOL FOR DETERMINATION OF MRS AND $\text{CRS}{\Theta,T}$

 - B.2.1 The data and submission report must meet all the requirements of ISO 9080 and TR-3, Part B.1.2. - B.2.2 The SEM (standard extrapolation method) software is available from Becetel and Pipeson for determination of the long-term hydrostatic strength and 97.5% lower prediction limit (LPL) in accordance with ISO 9080. - B.2.3 Determine the LPL at 50-years and the standard listing temperature (20, 60, 80, 82°C, or 93°C) from the SEM calculation.
-The LPL must meet the extrapolation time limits which are based on the k_e extrapolation factors table in ISO 9080.
+The LPL must meet the extrapolation time limits which are based on the ke extrapolation factors table in ISO 9080.